rlshepherd/Growth-and-Gov/README.md

 ## Governance and Growth

 This project is an example of generating [reproducible research](http://yihui.name/en/2012/06/enjoyable-reproducible-research/) for the web using [R](http://www.r-project.org).
+You can [view the site here](http://russellshepherd.com/gov-and-growth/site/build/).

 ## Starting a new project